Shang-Chi and the Legend of the Ten Rings review by Bobby Blakey

 The action and fight sequences were perfection and a ton of fun to watch.
 The early elements struggled a bit as it was setting up a story so felt more out of place, until you see how it brings it all back together and balances it all out.
 The ending piece takes it in the usual big Marvel style finally that might not work for some, but I found it pretty entertaining and loved the designs.
 For those wondering there are two after credits sequences with one mid-credits and one at the very end of the credits.

-Love it or hate it, Marvel has stepped into the world martial arts with the Master of Kung Fu himself and I cannot wait to see how he merges into the bigger universe.
-Check out Shang-Chi and the Legend of the Ten Rings in theaters now.
+Love it or hate it, Marvel has stepped into the world of martial arts with the Master of Kung Fu himself and I cannot wait to see how he merges into the bigger universe.